Swatiiiishettyyyy/Nucleotide-website/Postman_Documentation/04_Cart_Module.md

 ```

 ## Overview
 This module handles shopping cart operations.
-Users can add products to cart, update quantities, delete items, view cart, and clear the entire cart.
+Users can add products to cart, update quantities, delete items, view cart, clear the entire cart, and apply coupon codes for discounts.
 Cart items are linked to members and addresses.
 For couple and family plans, members can have either the same address or different addresses.
+Coupons can be applied to the cart to get discounts, and the system shows "You Save" amount in the cart summary.

 ---